JACoW-org/docs-IPAC/docs/PaperEditing/EIC/setup.md

 This is a specificity of the JACoW editing workflow: Once accepted by the editor, the papers must go through a final QA process described in the [Publishing section](publish.md).

-### Automatic distilling of submitted PDF files

-This is another specificity of the JACoW workflow: Each time a PDF is uploaded by the author or the editor, Indico will automatically distill it, replacing the original file.
-The original file is still visible in the history of revisions.